 Ginger root (Zingiber officinale)

 Ginger can be used at any stage of pregnancy in moderate amounts for digestive problems, morning sickness, and the relief of colds, congestion or a sore throat.

 Slippery elm can occasionally be taken to help relieve nausea, heartburn, sore throat, and vaginal irritations.

 Oats and oatstraw contain an easily assimilated form of calcium and magnesium.
 Taking oats as cereal or drinking oat straw tea will help to calm the mother, relieve anxiety, and aid sleep.
 Oat straw is also known to strengthen the capillaries and prevent varicose veins.
 Oats and oat straw can be taken at any stage of pregnancy.

 Rosehips are rich in Vitamin C and are useful throughout pregnancy to help in the relief of colds and flu, and to purify the blood.
 Rose hips also contain iron, making rose hip tea another nourishing tonic for pregnancy that can be taken at any stage.

-* This is not a complete list but is sufficient for most of the mother’s needs in pregnancy.
-Some additional herbs which are safe for use in pregnancy are mentioned in Natural Relief for Pregnancy Related Symptoms.
+* This is not a complete list but is sufficient for the majority of needs during pregnancy.
+Some additional herbs which are safe for use in pregnancy are mentioned in Natural Relief for Pregnancy-Related Symptoms.

 - Cecile Savereux, Lecture: Life Cycle Considerations